-Since assuming Presidency of the United States, Donald Trump has been devising ways to keep illegal immigrants out of the country.
-A rather innovative one is to build a wall at the US-Mexico border, which would prohibit illegal immigrants from entering the country.
+Since assuming the Presidency of the United States, Donald Trump has been devising ways to keep illegal immigrants out of the country.
+A rather innovative one is to build a US-Mexico border wall, which would prohibit illegal immigrants from entering the country.

 Donald Trump has been quite critical of the Mexican and Central American immigrants pouring into the United States.
 Thus, at a speech that he delivered at the Trump Tower in New York, he was quite candid about what he thought of the Mexican immigrants.
 His grouse is that Mexicans crossing the border were bringing crime and drugs to the United States and hence should be kept out of the country.
 They also take up American jobs adding to the employment problem in the country.
-Therefore, the solution to these problems was to build a wall that would prohibit immigrants from entering the country in an unauthorized process.
+Therefore, the solution to these problems, according to Trump, is to build a wall that would prohibit immigrants from entering the country in an unauthorized process.

-A large number of Mexicans dream about immigrating to the United States and starting anew and better life.
-Many of these people are illegal immigrants who risk their lives crossing the border, in the hope that the country that they adopt would give them a much better life.
-As per estimates there are six million illegal Mexican immigrants in the US.
-But lately, Mexicans have found a new road block, because of US President Trump.
+A large number of Mexicans dream about immigrating to the United States and starting a new and better life.
+Many of these people are illegal immigrants who risk their lives crossing the border.
+As per estimates, there are six million illegal Mexican immigrants in the US.
+But lately, Mexicans have found a new roadblock, because of the new immigration policies the Trump administration.

-With the Mexican government refusing to fund the wall, Trump has no option but to turntowards the US taxpayers.
-In his latest development, Trump has threatened to shut down thegovernment if extra money is not provided by Congress to constructthe wall.
+With the Mexican government refusing to fund the wall, Trump has no option but to turn towards the US taxpayers.
+In his latest development, Trump has threatened to shut down the government if extra money is not provided by Congress to construct the US-Mexico Border Wall.

 Meanwhile, how effective of a deterrent the wall would be at stopping illegal border crossings is still hotly debated.